 Creating the camera in fact required physical and social structures which were not present for Southwick.
 The pattern was not created in a void but as part of the creator’s environment.
 The pattern came from a European country; connecting parts were metric and difficult to get in Canada.
 Putting it together also required a great deal of implicit knowledge of how cameras work – for example, Southwick initially printed the camera in white plastic, not realizing that reflection of light would be an issue when actually taking photos.

 Although Southwick wanted to avoid excessive self-reflection, he pointed out that the Camera Obscura project demonstrates just how complicated it can be to move an object from the digital realm into the physical and how deeply an object’s pattern is influenced by the culture and environment of its creator.
+Companies such as BumbleJax are using acrylic prints to print various types of images as it makes the image impervious to UV rays and also brings out the vivid colors of an image.

 The Critical Making lab is pleased to announce that ginger coons has successfully defended her dissertation, “Something for everyone: Using digital methods to make physical goods” and is now a fully fledged doctor!
 Her committee consisted of Professors Matt Ratto (supervisor), Patrick Keilty, Brett Caraway, Daniel Bender, Anna Croon Fors (external examiner) and John Portelli (exam chair).
 The lab wishes Dr. coons equal luck and success in her post-doctorate work.